Hallimede/GitBookTest/README.md

-This is the case bool of wada project.
+This is the case book of wada project.